chhjel/HealthCheck/README.md

     protected override HCFrontEndOptions GetFrontEndOptions()
         => new HCFrontEndOptions("/HealthCheck")
         {
-            ApplicationTitle = "My Title",
+            ApplicationTitle = "HealthCheck",
-            //...
-            // In order to not use a cdn for the monaco-editor
-            // web-worker scripts you can override them using
-            // properties on the 'EditorConfig' property:
+            // See own section below on how to avoid using cdn for js assets if needed.
             EditorConfig = new HCFrontEndOptions.EditorWorkerConfig
             {
                 EditorWorkerUrl = "/scripts/editor.worker.js",
                 JsonWorkerUrl = "/scripts/json.worker.js"
             }
+            //...
         };

     // Set any options for the view here. protected override HCPageOptions GetPageOptions()
         => new HCPageOptions()
         {
-            PageTitle = "My Title",
+            PageTitle = "HealthCheck",
-            // In order to not use a cdn for the main scripts
-            // you can override them using the 'JavaScriptUrls' property:
+            // See own section below on how to avoid using cdn for js assets if needed.
             JavaScriptUrls = new List<string> {
                 "/scripts/healthcheck.js",
                 "/scripts/healthcheck.vendor.js"